What is Criminal Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Criminal Law Course Details: Highlights

-Criminal Law courses equip students with the right knowledge and skills required to navigate the legal system concerning crimes.
-They cover a wide range of topics, including criminal procedure, evidence law, substantive criminal law, and allied areas like criminology and forensic science.
-Interested candidates can see the following table highlighting the key points of Criminal Law courses in India:
+Criminal Law courses equip students with the right knowledge and skills required to navigate the legal system.
+Criminal Law covers a wide range of topics, including criminal procedure, evidence law, substantive criminal law, and allied areas like criminology and forensic science.

 Particulars Course Details